oatlog/oatlog/doc/extended_abstract/main.typ

 == Multiple functional dependency and merging relations <idea_multiple_fundep_mergerel>

-For a relation such as $"Add"(a, b, c)$ (meaning $a + b = c$), there is an implicit functionality rule $a,b -> c$ which is applied until closure during canonicalization.
+For a relation such as $"Add"(a, b, c)$ (meaning $a + b = c$), there is an functional dependency rule $a,b -> c$ which is applied to fixpoint during canonicalization.
 There is nothing preventing this rule from being implemented in userspace, but that would have worse performance because it involves a join, see @functionality-as-rule.

 #figure(
   // placement: auto,